-- Receive written materials in the languages used by at least five percent or 3,000 of your Drug Medi-Cal Organized Delivery System county's beneficiaries, whichever is less. - Receive oral interpretation services for your preferred language. - Receive substance use disorder treatment services from a Drug Medi-Cal Organized Delivery System county that follows the requirements of its contract with the State in the areas of availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services. - Access Minor Consent Services, if you are a minor. - Access medically necessary services out-of-network in a timely manner, if the plan doesn't have an employee or contract provider who can deliver the services.
+- Receive written materials in the languages used by at least five percent or 3,000 of your Drug Medi-Cal Organized Delivery System county's beneficiaries, whichever is less. - Receive oral interpretation services for your preferred language. - Receive substance use disorder treatment services from a Drug Medi-Cal Organized Delivery System county that follows the requirements of its contract with the State in the areas of availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services. - Access Minor Consent Services if you are a beneficiary under age 21. - Access medically necessary services out-of-network in a timely manner if the Drug Medi-Cal Organized Delivery System county doesn't have an employee or contract provider who can deliver the services.
 "Out-of-network provider" means a provider who is not on the Drug Medi-Cal Organized Delivery System county's list of providers.
 The county must make sure you don't pay anything extra for seeing an out-of-network provider.
-You can contact beneficiary services at [County to Insert Toll-Free Phone Number] for information on how to receive services from an out-of-network provider. - Request a second opinion from a qualified health care professional within the county network, or one outside the network, at no additional cost to you. - File grievances, either verbally or in writing, about the organization or the care received. - Request an appeal, either verbally or in writing, upon receipt of a notice of Adverse Benefit Determination, including information on the circumstances under which an expedited appeal is possible. - Request a State Medi-Cal fair hearing, including information on the circumstances under which an expedited State Hearing is possible. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.
+You can contact beneficiary services at 1-888-468-9370 for information on how to receive services from an out-of-network provider. - Request a second opinion from a qualified health care professional within the county network, or one outside the network, at no additional cost to you. - File grievances, either verbally or in writing, about the organization or the care received. - Request an appeal, either verbally or in writing, upon receipt of a Notice of Adverse Benefit Determination, including information on the circumstances under which an expedited appeal is possible. - Request a State Fair Hearing, including information on the circumstances under which an expedited State Fair Hearing is possible. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.